 An HE beamformee shall set the Codebook Size (ϕ, ψ) = {4, 2} SU Feedback and Codebook Size (ϕ, ψ) = {7, 5} MU Feedback subfields to 1 if it supports including in the HE Compressed Beamforming Report field a SU feedback of codebook size (ϕ, ψ) = {4, 2} and a MU feedback of codebook size (ϕ, ψ) = {7, 5}, respectively; otherwise, set to 0.

-If an AP is an HE beamformer then it shall set the Triggered MU Beamforming Feedback subfield to 1 if it supports receiving in the HE Compressed Beamforming Report field a partial bandwidth MU feedback; otherwise, set to 0.
+If an AP is an HE beamformer then it shall set the Triggered MU Beamforming Partial BW(#12512, 13216) Feedback subfield to 1 if it supports receiving in the HE Compressed Beamforming Report field a partial bandwidth MU feedback; otherwise, set to 0.

-If a non-AP STA is an HE beamformee then it shall set the Triggered MU Beamforming Feedback subfield to 1 if it supports including in the HE Compressed Beamforming Report field a partial bandwidth MU feedback; otherwise, set to 0.
+If a non-AP STA is an HE beamformee then it shall set the Triggered MU Beamforming Partial BW(#12512, 13216) Feedback subfield to 1 if it supports including in the HE Compressed Beamforming Report field a partial bandwidth MU feedback; otherwise, set to 0.

 If an AP is an HE beamformer then it shall set the Triggered SU Beamforming Feedback and Triggered CQI Beamforming Feedback subfield to 1 if it supports receiving in the HE Compressed Beamforming Report field SU and CQI feedback, respectively, where the feedback is full and partial bandwidth; otherwise, set to 0.